Human papillomavirus infection: Warts

-Common, flat, and plantar warts are much less likely to spread from person to person.

 Genital warts

 HPV infection of the skin in the genital area is the most common sexually transmitted infection worldwide.
-Such infections are associated with genital or anal warts (medically known as condylomata acuminata or venereal warts), and these warts are the most easily recognized sign of genital HPV infection.
+Such infections are associated with genital or anal warts (medically known as condylomata acuminata or venereal warts) and these warts can be diagnosed on visual inspection and confirmed by biopsy.

-The strains of HPV that can cause genital warts are usually different from those that cause warts on other parts of the body, such as the hands or feet, or even the inner thighs.
+The strains of HPV that can cause genital warts are usually different from those that cause warts on other parts of the body.
 A wide variety of HPV types can cause genital warts, but types 6 and 11 together account for about 90% of all cases.
-However, in total more than 40 types of HPV are transmitted through sexual contact and can infect the skin of the anus and genitals.
-Such infections may cause genital warts, although they may also remain asymptomatic.

 The great majority of genital HPV infections never cause any overt symptoms and are cleared by the immune system in a matter of months.
-Moreover, people may transmit the virus to others even if they do not display overt symptoms of infection.
+People may transmit the virus to others even if they do not display overt symptoms of infection.

 Most people acquire genital HPV infections at some point in their lives, and about 10% of women are currently infected.
-A large increase in the incidence of genital HPV infection occurs at the age when individuals begin to engage in sexual activity.
-As with cutaneous HPVs, immunity to genital HPV is believed to be specific to a specific strain of HPV.